bhowmikp/scalability-and-system-design/README.md

         - since writes are replayed to read replicas they might get bogged down if there are a lot of writes and can't do as many reads
         - increasing read slaves increases time to replicate which increases replication lag,
         - replication adds more hardware and additional complexity
     - **Functional Partitioning**: (or federation) splits up database into several smaller databases by function.
 Results in less read and write traffic to each smaller database and therefore less replication lag.
 Smaller databases result in more data that can fit in memory, which result in more cache hits due to improved cache locality.
 With no single central master serializing writes can be done in parallel, increasing throughput.
+This is done for manageability, performance or availability reasons, or load balancing.
       - Disadvantages: not effective if schema requires huge functions or tables, update application logic to determine which database to read and write, joining two databases is more complex with a server link, partitioning adds more hardware and additional complexity
     - **Sharding**: distributes data across different databases such that each database can only manage a subset of the data.
 As data increases more shards are added to the cluster.
 Common ways to shard a table of users is either through the user's last name initial or the user's geographic location.
       - **Consistent hashing**: once range of keys are spread across the available nodes, find the right node with the hash code for a key.
 Performs sharding nicely and elegantly.
 Reduces the amount of transferred data.